vismaosscomponents/terraform-wrapper/README.md

 1. Initialize a project.
 1. Use symlinks if supported instead of copying ``global.tf`` as ``global.symlink.tf``
 1. ?
 Find current stack from current directory, to be able to use ``cd stacks/xxx`` instead of ``tf stack xxx``

+# Limitations

+* the workspace is tied with the AWS account.
+Can't have multiple workspaces under the same AWS account